nims-spin-theory/MLIP_FTL/README.md

 A key feature is the implementation of frozen transfer learning (FTL).
 This approach reuses knowledge in pre-trained models, including universal machine-learning interatomic potential (uMLIP) eSEN-30M-OAM, to develop models for new properties, reducing the amount of training data required while maintaining strong performance.
 We refer to this repo as `MLIP-FTL`, and distinguish it from our companion package [MLIP-HOT](https://github.com/nims-spin-theory/MLIP_HOT), which directly employs uMLIPs for structure optimization, formation energy, and convex-hull distance calculations.

 This implementation and its applications are detailed in our research paper: [arXiv:2508.20556](https://arxiv.org/abs/2508.20556).
 If you use this code or derive work from it, please cite this paper and FairChem package.
+Please open an issue if you encounter any bugs.

 ##### Key Features